-As My Reality Times says, the IPMC is voluntary for cities and towns.
+The IPMC is voluntary for cities and towns.
 However, if your city or town decides to implement it, you must obey or will be in violation of the law.

 Cities can also randomly decide to implement their own laws about what is allowed.
 If they want you tied to their utilities (and paying for them), they just write it into the code.